 What is a physical and chemical sunscreen ingredient?

 - Chemical sunscreen ingredients absorb sunlight preventing sun damage, absorb into your skin, can cause allergic reactions, and burning eyes when perspiring.

 - Physical ingredients sit on your skin’s surface forming a protective barrier and don’t have the ability to be absorbed into your skin.
 Light is either absorbed into the ingredient or reflected away from your body back into the atmosphere, similar to a mirror or tin foil.
-Our flesh tone Chemical Free Sunscreen SPF 58 doesn't cause allergic reactions, burn your eyes when perspiring, and always recommended for children.

 - Titanium dioxide protects you from UVB and short UVA radiation but not long UVA known to cause sun damage and aging in humans.
 Derived from the highly reflective chalky, white mineral, titanium, it's non-irritating, non-comedogenic, and for cosmetic use micronized by forming many small micro particles allowing your own skin tone to show.